MeshackMusundi/CountryFlag/README.md

+## NOTE!
+This library is no longer being maintained.
+Use the [updated](https://github.com/MeshackMusundi/CountryFlag.Wpf) version which works with .NET Core and has more and up-to-date flags.

 # CountryFlag

 ![Flags screenshot](https://www.codeproject.com/KB/WPF/WpfCountryFlagControl/Flags.png)

 CountryFlag is a WPF user control for displaying the flag of any one of the 249 countries and territories assigned with an ISO 3166-1 alpha-2 code.

 ## Requirements
 - .NET Framework 4.6

-# Usage
+## Usage

 Install the CountryFlag NuGet package by running the following command in the NuGet Package Manager Console,
 ```